 You May Also Enjoy 12 Perfect Pumpkin Recipes for the Family this Halloween

 The National Forest Adventure Farm is one of the most popular attractions in the local area for good reason, offering exciting indoor fun, outdoor adventure and farm animals, But for Halloween it gets even better as you can take the tractor and trailer ride up to the pumpkin patch and select your perfect pumpkin to take home for free!

-There are lots of activities during their Halloween Spectacular including Broomstick Training, Scare School, Mummy Maze Hunt, a Haunted House, and live performances and storytelling from some interesting characters.
-Open from 10-6pm from October 20-29th.
+There are lots of activities during their Halloween Spectacular including Broomstick Training, Scare School, Mummy Maze Hunt, a Haunted House, and a new Wizard Academy.

 You May Also Enjoy Popular Places for Pumpkin Picking in Ireland

 Keep an eye out for pumpkin patches near you – there are many more around the country, including:

 - Foxes Pumpkin Patch and Maize Maze, Essex